intunist/nnsvs-english-support/README.md

 You can change the hed file in config.yaml, this is found at `/train/config.yaml`.

-NOTE: please change the value of "in_dim" in `/train/conf/train/*/model/*.yaml` The values should be set as follows if using "DynamiVox_English_NNSVS.hed":
+NOTE: please change the value of "in_dim" in `/train/conf/train/*/model/*.yaml` The values should be set based on the values provided in the HED files.

-* acoustic_conv.yaml: 417
-* acoustic_mdn.yaml: 417
-* duration_lstm.yaml: 413
-* duration_mdn.yaml: 413
-* timelag_ffn.yaml: 413
-* timelag_mdn.yaml: 413

-If you are using "DynamiVox_English_NNSVS_MINIMAL.hed", use the following values:
-The "MINIMAL" hed file is useful for rMDN training.

-* acoustic_conv.yaml: 264
-* acoustic_mdn.yaml: 264
-* duration_lstm.yaml: 260
-* duration_mdn.yaml: 260
-* timelag_ffn.yaml: 260
-* timelag_mdn.yaml: 260

 Training will not work if these values are incorrect.

 A the time of writing, NNSVS doesn't appear to support multi-syllable words in the table.
 The UST/score will need to be written phonetically.